brianwilsongh/HyperLearn/docs/production_readme.md

 Cards will have columns storing a deck_id to reference their parent deck, and will be linked to users through Scores which store an integer for the actual score and ids of both users and cards.

 Tags will be associated with various subjects and decks by a 'Taggings' join table.
 Tags themselves will only contain a string for the actual Tag name, and will have a has_many relationship with Taggings to link them to their associated components.

+Search will be implemented with a search feature that will send AJAX requests for each change undergone by the search bar, searching for tags that match the term.
+Upon submission of the search form, subjects and decks matching the tag will be returned.

 <h3> Timeline </h3>
 Phase I: Build models/controllers and their API responses (jBuilder), seed DB and handle frontend auth input (2 days)